-- A. A minimum of 50 square feet of NSF approved cartridge filter for units 500 gallons or less.
+A. A minimum of 50 square feet of NSF approved cartridge filter for units 500 gallons or less.
 The filtration may be located below the skimmer unit or within an equipment system.
-Larger units shall be evaluated on a case-by-case basis. - B. An NSF approved continuous disinfection (chlorine or bromine) unit shall be installed with a flow indicator and flow control valve.
-The unit shall be sized in accordance with Section XII E. Floating dispensers are not approved for routine disinfection. - C. One skimmer with weir and a minimum of 2 side/bottom suction fittings shall be provided per pump. - D. A NSF approved ozonator is recommended.
-If installed it shall be installed and ventilated per manufacturers' requirements. - E. All safety and signage requirements for spas shall be met.
+Larger units shall be evaluated on a case-by-case basis.

+- B. An NSF approved continuous disinfection (chlorine or bromine) unit shall be required.
+Other similar dispensing devices maybe approved on a case by case basis.
+Location of facility, patron use, and supervision shall be considered when determining equipment need.
+The unit shall be sized in accordance with Section XII E. - C. One skimmer with weir and a minimum of 2 side/bottom suction fittings with anti-entrapment covers shall be provided per pump. - D. An alternate disinfection unit (i.e. ozonator, UV, etc.) is recommended and only in conjunction with an approved primary disinfection unit.
+If installed it shall be installed per manufacturers' requirements. - E. All safety and signage requirements for spas shall be met.